Keep your Bunny Fun(ny)

 While it is easy to assume that rabbits are low maintenance pets, they are actually quite playful creatures and need to be indulged with plenty of opportunities for enrichment and activity.
 If you’re planning to adopt a pet rabbit, read our suggestions below to ensure that your rabbit is given a healthy, active lifestyle.

 While hay is a staple in a rabbit’s diet, some special treats should also be offered.
-Small pieces of fruit and vegetables make healthy treats, and you can use parsley, spinach, mustard greens, carrot tops, broccoli, bell peppers, brussel sprouts, apples, pears, peaches, kiwis, and bananas.
+Healthy options include small pieces of fruit and vegetables such as parsley, spinach, mustard greens, carrot tops, broccoli, bell peppers, brussel sprouts, apples, pears, peaches, kiwis, and bananas.
 You can also give your rabbit a pleasant surprise by mixing in pieces of dehydrated apples and cranberries with the hay.
 Just remember that treats are only healthy in small amounts and do not provide adequate nutrition to your rabbit’s diet.

 Another thing to keep in mind is that a rabbit’s teeth can grow to be too long if there aren’t ample opportunities to chew.
 An easy way to help your rabbit maintain healthy teeth is to provide chews such as Kaytee Carrot Patch chews, which feature a mixture of textures to keep your rabbit’s teeth healthy.
 Ecotrition Chews are another option, combining a chew toy and treat into one.
 You will also want to make sure you provide your rabbit with wooden chew toys, which will play an important role in keeping your rabbit’s teeth trimmed.
 You can also make your own chew toys by stuffing cardboard boxes and paper towel rolls with hay.